 On the main boulevard of King Street, the store Ellison sells handmade ceramics and custom leather goods.
 Steps away, the Hands Gallery showcases jewelry, clay work, and paintings by area artists.
 Food-wise, Wild Craft Eatery sources fish, meat, and poultry locally, and serves an addictive caramel apple pie.

-A trip to the “Heart of the High Country” could trigger an incurable case of what residents refer to as the Boonerang Effect: Visit once, and you’ll return again and again.—Susan Portnoy
+A journey to the “Heart of the High Country” could, however, trigger an incurable case of what residents refer to as the Boonerang Effect: Visit once, and you’ll return again and again.—Susan Portnoy

 - Where to stay: The Westglow Resort and Spa, the Greek revival mansion built in 1917 by Elliott Daingerfield, recently redesigned its restaurant and added a piano bar.